All Solidigm Solidigm 2024 Sponsored Utilizing Tech

 Vendors are prone to making their products look like they are the best in the market.
 It is common practice to cite raw performance numbers for advertising, which hardly stand up in practice.
 Oftentimes, companies rely on these buzzy, glossy phrases to make purchase decisions.

-In this episode of Utilizing AI Podcast presented by Solidigm, hosts, Stephen Foskett and Solidigm’s director of market development for AI Product, Ace Stryker, meet with a guest who puts storage solutions through paces every day on the job.
+In this episode of Utilizing Tech Podcast presented by Solidigm, hosts, Stephen Foskett and Solidigm’s director of market development for AI Product, Ace Stryker, meet with a guest who puts storage solutions through paces every day on the job.

 Curtis Anderson is the co-chair of the MLCommons Storage working group.
 MLCommons is an independent group that benchmarks AI systems, and the Storage working group inside MLCommons is particularly focused on storage subsystems in support of AI workloads.